DrslumpLin/OpenTca/README.md

 ## 1. Background
 This project is used for generating transit catchment areas (TCA) along road networks.
 Transit catchment areas are also known as transit service areas.
-Given a facility and with a cut-off distance, its catchment/service area is a buffer area along road network, where the distance from any point within the catchment area is less than or equal to the cut-off distance.
+Given a facility with a cut-off distance, its catchment/service area is a buffer area along road network, where the distance from any point within the catchment area is less than or equal to the cut-off distance.
 See below for an example.

 ![TCA_example](/img/illustration_of_TCA.png "A transit catchment area")